- Location London, UK

-Canary Wharf Group asked us to design two retail kiosks in London.
-They had to be durable, easy to maintain and vandalism-proof.
-Their style had to match the public art on site: bold, bright and contemporary.
+Canary Wharf Group asked us to design two retail kiosks for their 97-acre estate in London’s Docklands.
+They had to be durable, easy to maintain, and vandalism-proof, and their style had to match the bold, bright and contemporary public art on site.

-Our aim was to make the kiosks not just practical spaces but also art in themselves.
 Inspired by origami, we created a striking geometric design that’s both stylish and resilient.
 Plywood-stressed skin and waterproof membranes stretch across steel frames, while insulating rain-skin cladding panels reduce solar gain.
-Opening the kiosks is easy, and their unfolding an event in itself.
-At the push of a button, an electric winch operates steel counterweights that pull up the steel panels, concertina-style, revealing a roomy, highly adaptable space.
+The kiosks harness steel counterweights to pull up external aluminium panels concertina-style, revealing the adaptable space inside.

-Lightweight and portable, the two kiosks were delivered pre-assembled and installed without fuss or foundations.
-Their attention-grabbing sculptural design complements the nearby restaurants, shops and public art.
-They fit in precisely because they stand out.
+Lightweight and portable, the two kiosks were delivered pre-assembled, and installed without foundations.
+Their attention-grabbing sculptural design complements the nearby restaurants, shops, and public art.

 Kiosk part 1: Concept

 It’s fantastic to see the kiosks on site being used and enjoyed by the public, and adding vibrancy and character to Canary Wharf.

 Kiosk part 2: Prototype

 - New London Awards 2014 Winner – The Temporary